7.1 Binary tree¶

 3. Full binary tree¶

-As shown in Figure 7-6, a full binary tree has all nodes except leaf nodes having two children.
+As shown in Figure 7-6, a full binary tree, except for the leaf nodes, has two child nodes for all other nodes.

 Figure 7-6 Full binary tree